kael-shipman/peekaygee/README.md

 * `peekaygee` -- the client utility that reads local config files and attempts to push files and commands to one or more remote archive servers.

 ### Server

 To set up a `peekaygee` archive server, you might follow steps similar to this:

 1. Install the `peekaygee-server` package: `sudo apt-get install peekaygee-server`.
-This provides a global config directory at `/etc/peekaygee-server` as well as the `peekaygee-archive` utility.
 2. Initialize an archive: `sudo peekaygee-archive init ([path])`.
 This creates the path, if it doesn't already exist, and structures it according to `peekaygee` conventions.
-It also creates a config file for the archive at `/etc/peekaygee-server/config.json.d/[basename]`.
-3. You might also want to install some extra `peekaygee` workers: `sudo apt-get install peekaygee-npm-worker peekaygee-composer-worker peekaygee-maven-worker peekaygee-pacman-worker` (hypothetical)
+3. You might also want to install some extra `peekaygee` workers: `sudo apt-get install peekaygee-srvworker-npm peekaygee-srvworker-composer peekaygee-srvworker-maven peekaygee-srvworker-pacman` (hypothetical) on the server.

 Once set up, you can manually run `peekaygee-archive update` to check for changes.
 You can also put this in a systmed timer file (or cronjob) to regularly check for changes, though theoretically it wouldn't be necessary, since the `peekaygee` client will call this as the final step of any push.